Higher Lie theory in positive characteristic: Absolute partition -algebras

 \subsection{Monoidal structures and convolution algebras}

-The category of $u\mathcal{EE}_\infty$-coalgebras is admits a monoidal structure, whose product is given by the underlying tensor product of dg modules.
-This monoidal structure is compatible with the model structure and is in fact \textit{closed}.
-The enrichment of $u\mathcal{EE}_\infty$-coalgebras over themselves is compatible with the construction of \textit{convolution} curved absolute $\mathcal{L}^\pi_\infty$-algebras.
-These constructions are based on the results of \cite{grignou2022mappingII, grignou2022mapping}, and will be treated with more detail in the positive characteristic case in \cite{mappingcoalgebrascharp}.
-See \cite[Section 1]{lucio2022integration} for their analogue in characteristic zero.
+The category of $u\mathcal{EE}_\infty$-coalgebras is admits a monoidal structure, where the monoidal product is given by the underlying tensor product of dg modules.
+This monoidal structure is \textit{biclosed} and compatible with the model structure.
+However, it is not stricly symmetric, only symmetric up to homotopy.
+These constructions are based on the results of \cite{grignou2022mappingII, grignou2022mapping}.
+See also \cite[Section 1.4]{lucio2022integration} for an explanation of similar constructions.

 \begin{Proposition} The category of $u\mathcal{EE}_\infty$-coalgebras forms a monoidal model category, where the monoidal product is given by tensor product. \end{Proposition}